manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Operators.md

 ="exact phrase"
 ```

 The exact form keyword modifier matches a document only if the keyword appears in the exact form specified.
 By default, a document is considered a match if the stemmed/lemmatized keyword matches.
 For instance, the query "runs" will match both a document containing "runs" and one containing "running", because both forms stem to just "run".
 However, the `=runs` query will only match the first document.
-The exact form operator requires the [index_exact_words](../../Creating_a_table/NLP_and_tokenization/Morphology.md#index_exact_words) option to be enabled.
+The exact form modifier requires the [index_exact_words](../../Creating_a_table/NLP_and_tokenization/Morphology.md#index_exact_words) option to be enabled.

 Another use case is to prevent [expanding](../../Creating_a_table/NLP_and_tokenization/Wildcard_searching_settings.md#expand_keywords) a keyword to its `*keyword*` form.
 For example, with `index_exact_words=1` + `expand_keywords=1/star`, `bcd` will find a document containing `abcde`, but `=bcd` will not.